-But— primarily, that it’s very difficult for a single tool to be great at everything it does.
+But there are trade-offs to putting all your eggs in the omnichannel basket — primarily, that it’s very difficult for a single tool to be great at everything it does.
 While everything is built in, your team and your customers probably aren’t enjoying the best possible experience.

 On the other hand, it can be a real pain to customize (and, let’s be honest, pay for) a support stack entirely from scratch — your help desk from one vendor, your chat support from another, your voicemail system from another, and your help documentation maintained by another internal team you have to bug every time you want to update an article.
 That’s too much.

 We believe there’s a happy middle ground, and we believe in prioritizing the best possible customer experience over the most features.